SamanFekri/QouteOfDay/README.md

-### 📅 Thursday, 24 July, 2025
+### 📅 Friday, 25 July, 2025
 ------
 ### Events
 ------
-Here are some notable events that have happened on July 24 in the USA over the years:
+Here are some notable events that occurred in the USA on July 25th:

-- **1847**: Brigham Young and the first group of Mormon pioneers entered the Salt Lake Valley in Utah, concerning the establishment of Salt Lake City.
+- **1978**: First successful human organ transplant (kidney) using a neonatal kidney from a stillborn baby, relative success of medical research.
-- **1941**: President Franklin D. Roosevelt ordered the seizure of wills in the midst of World War II, specifically targeting companies conducting a lot of business with axis nations.
+- **1866**: The founding of the Society for the Prevention of Cruelty to Animals (SPCA) in New York City, marking a significant step in animal welfare advocacy.
-- **1967**: An explosion occurred on the "
+- **1805**: The beginning of the Lewis and Clark Expedition
 ### Positive Qoute
 ------
-"Every day may not be good, but there’s something good in every day! 🌟😊✨"
+"🌟 Embrace the glorious mess that you are! 🌈✨ Every day is a beautiful journey waiting to unfold! 🚀💖"